re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/GPS_Notes.md

 * valid for a period of up to **90 days** [[18]]
 * Used to speed up time to first fix by 15 seconds (compared to not having almanac stored) [[18]]

-* Many sites give conflicting data
+* **Many sites give conflicting data**

 # Ephemeris Data
 ## Overview

 * needed to determine a satellite's position and gives important information about the health of a satellite, current date and time [[5]]
     * ephemeris must be collected from each satellite being tracked on acquisition and at least once every hour.
 Ephemeris information is normally **valid for 4 hours from the time of transmission**, and a receiver can normally store up to 8 sets of ephemeris data in its memory [[13]]
-    * Depending on the NAV msg collection scheme employed in a particular receiver, it can take between 30 seconds and 3 minutes to collect the ephemeris information. [[13]]
+    * Depending on the NAV msg collection scheme employed in a particular receiver, it can take between **30 seconds and 3 minutes to collect the ephemeris information**. [[13]]

 ## In-depth

 * contains information on week number, satellite accuracy and health, age of data, satellite clock correction coefficients, orbital parameters [[18]]
 * valid two hours before and two hours after time of ephemeris (toe).
 The toe can be thought of as when the data was computed from the GNSS control segment [[18]]
-    * Most sorces simplify this to 4 hours of validity
+    * Most sources simplify this to 4 hours of validity
 * Used for real time satellite coordinate computation which is required in position computation [[18]]

 ## Purpose/Data Provided